heavy-assault-kittens/fiesta/README.md

 # Project Fiesta

-This is (or will be) a game show with a video game theme.
-It is inspired by the show hosted by The Runaway Guys, *Thrown Controllers*.
+This is going to be a game show with a video game theme, inspired by *Thrown Controllers*.
+It will be made in either RPG Maker (like *Thrown Controllers* was) or Godot.